Dolce & Gabbana shut shops to protest public criticism

 The pair said they would continue to pay their more than 250 employees in Milan during the temporary closure of all their nine shops in the city.

-“We don’t need to be represented by tax evaders,” councilor Franco D‘Alfonso was quoted as saying.
+“We don’t need to be represented by tax evaders,” councillor Franco D‘Alfonso was quoted as saying.

 Famed for producing sexy corset dresses and bold patterns inspired by Dolce’s native Sicily, the fashion house earned just under 1.5 billion euros in global revenues in 2011.